 Does robertharding accept footage clips?Yes. robertharding entered the clip sales market some years ago by acquiring an independent specialist agency, since then we have been expanding that collection to cover our core subjects (Travel, Culture, Nature & Environment), if you'd like to make money from your clips get in touch to discuss delivery options.

-What percentage of sales do contributing photographers receive and how often are they paid ?The contributing photographers standard commission is 30% of the net revenue received by robertharding, be that direct from a customer or through a Channel Partner.
+What percentage of sales do contributing photographers receive and how often are they paid ?The contributing photographer's standard commission rate for new photographers is based on the quality and quantity of your content and whether you are prepared to commit to regular uploads of exclusive images and video.
 Photographic contributors are paid quarterly (approximately every 90 days), and sales payment cheques come with a computer printout detailing each sale made.
 If you are UK VAT registered, we'll send monthly sales statements, but you must send us an invoice for our records before we can issue a cheque.

-If I become a Contributor, when can I expect to start seeing sales?Anyone with experience in the highly-competitive stock photography industry will tell you that it takes a minimum of one to two years after signing with a stock photo agency before you can expect to see significant results and regular income.
-Here's why: First, you'll need to build up a significant file of top-quality images with our agency, at least a 1,000 of a wide range of subjects (our agency focus is stock travel, nature, world culture and environmental photography).
+Can I give up my day job?Anyone with experience in the highly competitive stock photography industry will tell you that it can take at least one to two years after signing with a stock photo agency before you can expect to see significant results and regular income.
+Here's why: First, you'll need to build up a significant file of top-quality images with our agency, at least 500 images on a wide range of subjects.
+We focus primarily on travel, lifestyle, nature and world cultures.
+If you shoot other commercial-inspired subjects give us a heads up, we may still want them.
 Stock photography is a numbers game: the more images you have accepted the greater the chances of those images being seen and bought.
 Second, once your images are received, it takes time for customers such as publishers to select and purchase; only shots relevant to someone's need will sell.
 It won't happen overnight, but we believe that any skilled photographer who studies and responds to the needs of the marketplace has a good chance of success.
-Third, global distribution through our network of image partners takes time, anything from 3 to 6 months from the original submission time to us.
+Third, global distribution through our network of image partners takes time, anywhere from 3 to 6 months from the original submission time to us.